top of page

 Bitcoin Accepted

-I wasn’t clear about what I wanted to write about this time around.
+I didn't know what I wanted to write about this time around.
 Then there was a glimmer, a golden spark.
-I’d write about Bitcoin!
+I'd write about Bitcoin!

-I entered the Bitcoin space in 2018 and must say it has been quite a ride.
+I entered the Bitcoin space in 2017, and it has been quite a ride.
 I saw Bitcoin as an alternative to the weakening dollar.
-I’m no economist but it doesn’t take a genius to see that the accumulation of debt in the US is not sustainable.
-But you may know, there is a huge amount of volatility in the cryptocurrency market.
-So you need your sea legs so to speak, though in my experience it is well worth weathering the storm.
+I'm no economist, but it doesn't take a genius to see that debt accumulation in the US could be more sustainable.
+But as you may know, there is tremendous volatility in the cryptocurrency market.
+So it would help if you had your sea legs, so to speak.
+It is well worth weathering the storm.

-Clearly, Ammous doesn’t get modern art, but I do understand the point he was trying to make.
-Long gone are the days of support for works that may take decades to complete.
+Ammous doesn't get modern art, but I do understand the point he was trying to make.
+Gone are the days of support for works that may take decades to complete.
 Leonardo da Vinci worked on the Mona Lisa for four years.
-And Michelangelo the same amount of time on the Sistine Chapel.
+And Michelangelo spent the same amount of time in the Sistine Chapel.
 The author explains that in the era of "unsound money", no artist has the low time preference to work as hard as those masters.
-The glorious depth and beauty of the music of Beethoven and Bach may indeed never come again.
-In the fiat currency and mainstream market of today we instead get the likes of fast and cool Miley Cyrus and Juice Wrld.
+The glorious depth and beauty of Beethoven and Bach's music may never come again.
+In the fiat currency and mainstream market of today, we instead get the likes of fast and cool Miley Cyrus and Juice Wrld.

-And it turns out the abstract expressionist movement was largely promoted and funded by the CIA.
-It was chosen because it was the exact opposite of what the Soviet Union deemed accepted art, socialist realism.
-But the CIA would have to support abstract expressionism covertly as those in congress saw it very differently.
+And it turns out that the CIA largely promoted and funded the abstract expressionist movement.
+The movement was chosen because it was the exact opposite of what the Soviet Union deemed accepted art: socialist realism.
+But the CIA would have to support abstract expressionism covertly, as those in Congress saw it very differently.

-"Modern art is Communistic because it is distorted and ugly, because it does not glorify our beautiful country, our cheerful and smiling people, and our material progress.
-Art which does not glorify our beautiful country in plain, simple terms that everyone can understand breeds dissatisfaction.
+"Modern art is Communistic because it is distorted and ugly, and it does not glorify our beautiful country, cheerful and smiling people, and material progress.
+Art that does not glorify our beautiful country in plain, simple terms that everyone can understand breeds dissatisfaction.
 It is therefore opposed to our government, and those who create and promote it are our enemies." —Rep. George A. Dondero, 1949.

 “Only with unsound money could we have reached this artistic calamity where the two largest economic, military, and political behemoths in the world were actively promoting and funding tasteless trash picked by people whose artistic tastes qualify them for careers in Washington and Moscow spy agencies and bureaucracies.”